 - On the Analysis tab, optionally add a label for each layer.

 - Click the edit button under Actions to select the fields for the analysis results.

 - Under Actions, optionally change the order of layers or delete a layer.

-- Choose which tools will be available to define the area of interest under AOI Tools and update the label.
+- Choose the tools that will be available to define the area of interest under AOI Tools and update the label.

 - Optionally enable Allow uploading shapefiles to analysis.

-With this option, users will be able to optionally add an additional layer for analysis in the widget.
+With this option, you can add an additional layer for analysis in the widget.

-With this option, layers that are not visible, due to being turned off or are off because of scale visibility settings, will not be analyzed when the Report button is clicked.
-When layers are not analyzed because of layer visibility, they also will not be included in printed reports.
+With this option, layers that are not visible due to scale visibility settings or because they are turned off, will not be analyzed when the Report button is clicked.
+When layers are not analyzed because of layer visibility, they also are not included in printed reports.

-- For Show areas/lengths in, specify the default units in which areas and lengths will be shown by choosing one of the options.
+- For Show areas/lengths in, specify the default units in which areas and lengths will be shown.

 - Specify the Search tolerance in feet or meters depending on the default analysis results units.

-The search tolerance will be used to select features when the area of interest is a point or line shape.
+The search tolerance is used to select features when the area of interest is a point or line shape.

 - Click the Download tab, and under Download Settings, choose one of the following options:

-- Extract Data Task—All layers are enabled for CSV file download, and feature data can be downloaded as file geodatabases or shapefiles with the Extract Data Task geoprocessing service.
+- Extract Data Task—All layers are enabled for CSV file download, and feature data can be downloaded as file geodatabases or shapefiles with the Extract Data Task geoprocessing tool.

 - Under Report Settings, do any or all of the following: